techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-client-uninstall-script.md

 If the script is run in Intune or other device management software:

-- Admins get results in the form of .JSON that will indicate different parameters, like how many instances of classic Teams there are, how many have been uninstalled from devices, and so on.
+- Admins get results in the form of .JSON that indicates different parameters, like how many instances of classic Teams there are, how many have been uninstalled from devices, and so on.
 - Admins can download these results as a .CSV file.

 > [!NOTE]